Note Sourced reference, not medical advice. Editorial standards.

 Is hantavirus airborne?

 In the practical U.S. sense, the concern is breathing in tiny particles from disturbed rodent urine/droppings/nesting material (for example during cleanup), not “airborne like measles” spreading through shared public air.
-See Rodent droppings cleanup.
+See Rodent droppings cleanup for the mechanism, and Transmission for the broader exposure picture.

 Can you catch hantavirus from another person?